kansaineil/hype-annotation-guidelines/index.md

 Evaluate Step 3 signals:

 Hype-increasing:
- 3a Gratuitous
+ 3a Gratuitous - YES / NO
- 3b Amplified
+ 3b Amplified - YES / NO
- 3c Broader context
+ 3c Broader context - YES / NO

 Counter-signals:
- 3d Grounds
+ 3d Grounds - YES / NO
- 3e Relative / Hedged
+ 3e Relative / Hedged - YES / NO

 Final decision:
 If hype-increasing > hype-reducing → HYPE